-TOKYO HEIST is a gem, hip enough to appeal to teen girls -- especially the more artistic, cosmopolitan ones -- but also so well crafted, with so many surprises and interesting characters, that their mystery-loving moms will probably go for it, too.
+TOKYO HEIST is a gem, hip enough to appeal to teens -- especially the more artistic, cosmopolitan ones -- but also incredibly well-crafted.
+It offers so many surprises and interesting characters that those teens’ mystery-loving parents will probably go for it, too.

 First-time novelist Diana Renn's writing is topnotch, and she keeps plot complications in play quite deftly.
 Violet, a smart, creative child of single parents, is appealing and true to life; she's often more adult than her artist father, but both of them learn a lot about themselves and each other in the course of their adventures.